MicrosoftDocs/azure-docs/articles/spring-apps/quotas.md

 <sup>2</sup> You can increase this limit via support request to a maximum of 10.

 <sup>3</sup> This limit only applies to customers without an Enterprise Agreement subscription.
 You can increase this limit based on your workload size via raising a support ticket.
-For customers with an Enterprise Agreement subscription, Azure Spring Apps will automatically adjust underlying resource to support application traffic.
+For customers with an Enterprise Agreement subscription, Azure Spring Apps automatically adjusts underlying resource to support application traffic.

 > [!TIP]
 > Limits listed apply for apps and deployments in any state, including apps in a stopped state.
 These limits include total app instances and per service instances.
 Be sure to delete apps and deployments that aren't being used.